Ticker > Discover > Market Update > Wipro Buyback 2026: Complete Investor Guide To Rs 15,000 Crore Offer

 To qualify as a retail investor:

-• Total investment value must be below Rs 2 lakh (based on record date price)
+Total investment value must be below Rs 2 lakh (based on the closing price as of the record date, June 5, 2026)

 This reserved category ensures that retail participants are not entirely crowded out by institutional or promoter participation.